rippedpiracy/docs/Consoles/Emulation.md

 **[Myrient](https://myrient.erista.me/) (DDL)**

-Great site focused on game preservation with lots of game systems to choose from and high speed downloading.
+Website focused on Game preservation with lots of different systems to choose from and high speed downloading.

 **[ROMSPURE](https://romspure.cc/roms) (DDL)**